 They are also a form of preventative dental care in the sense that your dentist will screen you for any common oral health conditions during the appointment.
 The best part is that this can be done quickly, sometimes even over your lunch break.

-A general cleaning at the dentist takes between 30 to 60 minutes, depending on the amount of work that needs to be done.
-If a patient has not visited the dentist in over a year or more, it’s possible that the session will take longer.
+Here at our dental clinic in Port Coquitlam, a general cleaning at the dentist takes between 30 to 60 minutes, depending on the amount of work that needs to be done.
+That's what you can expert at most dental practices, although - if a patient has not visited the dentist in over a year or more - it’s possible that the session will take longer.

 It’s recommended that you get your teeth cleaned and checked once every 6 months, but some clients may need to visit more frequently.